SciBorgs/SciGuides/docs/projects/basic-subsystems/SimpleShooter.md

 ```

 Next, we'll make an update method using the PID and FF systems we made earlier.
-This method will run every tick, allowing it to constantly update the velocity setpoint (velocity we want the motor to go to) so that the motor is always aiming to go to at correct speed.
+This method will run every tick when it is called by our commands periodically, allowing it to constantly update the velocity setpoint (velocity we want the motor to go to) so that the motor is always aiming to go to at correct speed.
 Essentially, it will constantly find the voltages to get to a desired speed, then set the voltage to that found voltage.

 ```java
 public final class Shooter extends SubsystemBase {